borgmatic-collective/borgmatic/README.md

 each one in turn from a single borgmatic invocation.
 This includes, by default, the traditional /etc/borgmatic/config.yaml as well.

+And if you need even more customizability, you can specify alternate configuration paths on the command-line with borgmatic's `--config` option.
+See `borgmatic --help` for more information.

 ## Upgrading